eduk8s-labs/lab-tmc-rest-api/workshop/content/06-organization-name.md

 ![](tmc-mission-control-console.png)

-Take note of the initial host name appearing in the fullly qualified hostname of the URL, this is the slug name for the organization you are using with VMware Cloud Services.
+Take note of the initial host name appearing in the fully qualified hostname of the URL, this is the slug name for the organization you are using with VMware Cloud Services.

 Replace the string "replace-with-organization-name" in the VS Code Editor user settings with this value and save the settings.